-The Dodge tool allows us to lighten specific areas of the leaf.
+The Dodge tool allows us to lighten specific areas of our image without affecting hue or saturation.

 - Get the Dodge tool.
-It's nested with the Sponge tool. - In the Tool Options, set the Size to 80 px, the Range to Highlights, and the Exposure to 14%. - Activate the Black and white leaf layer in the Layers panel. - Press Ctrl J (Mac: Cmd J) to duplicate the layer. - Double-click on the name of the layer and rename it Dodge and Burn.
+It's nested with the Sponge tool. - In the Tool Options, set the Range to Highlights, the Size to 80 px, and the Exposure to 14%. - Activate the Black and white leaf layer in the Layers panel. - Press Ctrl J (Mac: Cmd J) to duplicate the layer. - Double-click on the name of the layer and rename it Dodge and Burn.
 Press Enter/Return to commit the change.